kaba2/react-mobx-signals/README.md

 TL;DR
 -----

 Objects in a traditional object-oriented design communicate automatically with each other by signals at valid states after state changes.
 Emitting a signal updates a `MobX`-observable stored in that signal, which in turn causes `React` to automatically update the user-interface.

 What it does
 ------------

 The example project is a program for drawing graphs, consisting of vertices and edges.
 The program has two tools: the drawing tool and the selection tool.
 The first allows to add edges to the graph, while the latter allows to select a subset of vertices and edges and remove that selection-set.
 The program provides reactive views to the graph data, showing the set of the vertices and edges in the graph and in the selection.
-The program demonstrates that
+The program demonstrates that:

+* The objects communicate with each other automatically after state-changes, so that for example when an edge is removed from the graph, it is also removed from the selection.
 * The user-interface reacts automatically to changes in state represented by a traditional object-oriented design.
-* The objects communicate with each other automatically after state-changes, so that for example when an edge is removed from the graph, it is also removed from the selection.
-* Achieving this does not require much more than specifying useful signals for the objects, and then connecting those signals in a useful manner; there is minimal boilerplate.

 Installation
 ------------